• A conversation with the electro artist and friend of SOMA Labs. Interview by Thomas Lundberg.

 You grew up as a musician and DJ in the ‘before time’ and are still very active today.
 What would be your advice to yourself, if you were starting off today as a young producer?

+Don't listen to anyone and work hard.
+It was hard as a musician even back then.
 But the digital revolution has decoupled music from the physical medium.
 With dramatic consequences.
 The biggest problem is that the income from music has become economically precarious.
 Especially in the independent and underground sector.
 Streaming is certainly not the solution for this sector.
 The distribution of digital music and sound carriers is also precarious.
 The only solution I see is a withdrawal from the commercial distribution chains and a higher share in the sales of the distributors.

 Anthony